On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness

 \end{definition}

 \begin{definition} A \emph{quota-vector $\vecp{q}$} for $n$ agents and $m$ goods is a list of non-negative integer \emph{quotas} $q_1,\ldots, q_n$ such that $\sum_{i=1}^n q_i \leq m$.
 An \emph{ordering $\vecp{p}$} of $n$ agents is a list $p_1,\ldots , p_n\in \NN$ of distinct agents.
-Let $\Qnm$ denote the set of all pairs $\qp$ of quota-vectors and orderings for $n$ agents and $m$ goods, satisfying the following two requirements: \begin{enumerate} \item All quotas of size $0$ must be at the end of the ordering: that is, if $q_i=0$ for some $i\in[n]$, then for all $j>i$, $q_j=0$ as well. \item Agents with quota zero are ordered according to their index in the input.
+Let $\Qnm$ denote the set of all pairs $\qp$ of quota-vectors and orderings for $n$ agents and $m$ goods, satisfying the following two requirements: \begin{enumerate} \item All {agents with quota zero} must be at the end of the ordering.
+That is, if $q_i=0$ for some $i\in[n]$, then for all $j>i$, $q_j=0$ as well. \item Agents with quota zero are ordered according to their index in the input.
 That is, letting $i$ be the first index with quota $0$, agents $p_i,\ldots,p_n$ are ordered so that $p_i<\ldots<p_n$. \end{enumerate} \end{definition}

 The reason for including the two additional requirements is to ensure a unique representation of serial-quota mechanisms that are equivalent.
-We give more details after defining these mechanisms.
+We give more details {in \cref{appendix:subsec:sq-mech}}.

 \begin{definition} { Let $\PP$ be a class of \emph{strict} preferences over a set $\MM$ of $m$ goods.
-For a pair $\qp\in\Qnm$, we say the mechanism $f$ is a \emph{$\qp$-serial-quota mechanism} for $n$ agents with preferences from class $\PP$, if for any profile of preferences $\veco\in \PP^n$ it holds that for any every index\footnote{In the case $i=1$, the first agent simply picks her favorite $q_1$ goods from the entirety of $\MM$.} $i\in [n]$:
+For a pair $\qp\in\Qnm$, we say the mechanism $f$ is a \emph{$\qp$-serial-quota mechanism} for $n$ agents with preferences from class $\PP$, if for any profile of preferences $\veco\in \PP^n$ it holds that for every index\footnote{In the case $i=1$, the first agent simply picks her favorite $q_1$ goods from the entirety of $\MM$.} $i\in [n]$: